itsOwen/LetMeReShade/README.md

 ## ⚖️ License

-This project is licensed under the BSD-3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD-3-Clause License.
+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- ZigmA (for giving me the idea to build the plugin and helping me testing it.)
+- **ZigmA** for inspiring this plugin and assisting with testing.
-- xXJSONDeruloXx (for his brilliant plugin Decky Framegen, which is used as base for this plugin.)
+- **xXJSONDeruloXx** for his brilliant plugin, *Decky Framegen*, which serves as the foundation for this plugin.
-- kevinlekiller (for his reshade-steam-proton repo.)
+- **kevinlekiller** for his *reshade-steam-proton* repository.

 ## 📞 Support

-For support, please:
+For assistance:

-1. Check the troubleshooting guide
+1. Check the troubleshooting guide.
-2. Search existing issues
+2. Search existing issues.
-3. Create a new issue if needed
+3. Create a new issue if needed.

 ---

 <p align="center">Made with ❤️ for the Steam Deck Community</p>